alessandroassirelli98/alessandroassirelli98.github.io/_projects/(7) Mechanical design of a massage gun copy.md

 ![project_idea](/assets/imgs/massage_gun/2.png)

 # Overview
 This project consists on the design of a 2-degrees of freedom (DoF) massage gun designed for medical and rehabilitation purposes.
 Unlike traditionl massage guns, that perform actions only in one direction ours employs a reciprocating motion mechanism and incorporates a rotational head.
-The objective of this project is to design the system implement the rotational functionality and realize a prototype with improved overall performance.
+The objective of this project is to design the system, implementing the rotational functionality and realize a prototype with improved overall performance.

 # Description
 To achieve the final design the following phases has been followed: